Code-Institute-Submissions/lastmilestone/README.md

 11. **Note**

-    - Sometimes you need to use Heroku's console, click on More ,that is on the top right corner .
+    - Sometimes you need to use Heroku's console, click on More, that is on the top right corner.

-      Choose run console, it is a console but with limited functionality ,compared to GitPods terminal.
+      Choose run console, it is a console but with limited functionality, compared to GitPod's terminal.

       I had to use it to my project to sync the database.

-    - If you leave a tailing white space after the value of the key ,the key might not work.
+    - If you leave a trailing white space after the value of the key, the key might not work.